The skin naturally undergoes many changes as we age.

 In your 30s (and any other decade) a moisturizer is an absolute must.

-Moisturizers give nourishment to our skin and prevent it from drying out as dry air and daily pollution can greatly dehydrate our skin and strip it of lipids, which are part of its protective outer layer.
+Moisturizers nourish our skin and prevent it from drying out as dry air and daily pollution can greatly dehydrate our skin and strip it of lipids, which are part of its protective outer layer.

 Even if your skin tends to be on the oily side, you should never skip on your moisturizer.
 You just need to find the right one for you.